mrinalchaturvedi27/krkn-ai/krkn-ai-188-reproduction/evidence/manual-edit-gap.md

 - `ScenarioFactory.generate_valid_scenarios` can already compute the eligible set from discovered components.
 - `discover` should delegate to it rather than duplicating scenario rules.

-## Gap 5: Vanilla Kubernetes Node Interface Discovery Fails OpenShift-Specific Path
+## Gap 5: Kubernetes Node Interface Discovery Fails OpenShift-Specific Path

 Discover logs: